 The IoT Summit is an important event for metro Chicago but its significance certainly extends to the entire Midwestern economy.
 Chicago is working hard to grow its name as a technology hub, and recent national rankings list it within the top 10 cities for tech.

-Some of the more noteworthy technical presentaitons recognized that there are plenty of intersting and innovative techincal solutions on the way for the IoT.
-However, there seems to be consensus that eventually three classes of networks will emerge depending on the application needs:
+Some of the more noteworthy technical presentations recognized that there are plenty of interesting and innovative technical solutions on the way for the IoT.
+However, there seems to be a consensus that eventually three classes of networks will emerge depending on the application needs:

 - Short range – Bluetooth, WiFi, and Mesh, Nearfield

 - Long distance, large bandwidth – Cellular, satellite